westonkl/InterviewPrep/README.md

 - **D** uplicated work

 ----------------------------------------------------------------
+## Data Structures and Algorithms

-I am working on filling out this section, but this is likely the **most important** section for a technical interview.
+> I am working on filling out this section, but this is likely the **most important** section for a technical interview.
 Mastering your data structures and algorithms will help you solve any problem thrown at you.

 **Big O Notation: [Coding-interview university](https://github.com/jwasham/coding-interview-university#algorithmic-complexity--big-o--asymptotic-analysis)** :point_left: super important